kalekundert/autoclasstoc/docs/basic_usage.rst

           'exclude-members': '__weakref__',
       }

-3. Use the :rst:dir:`autoclasstoc` directive to add a TOC to a class.
+3. Use the :rst:dir:`sphinxclasstocr` directive to add a TOC to a class.
 Follow the link for a full description of the directive, but typical usage is pretty straight-forward.
 For example, consider the ``Example`` class in the following snippet: